The BRAVE is a brief self-report measure that can be typically completed in under 5 minutes.

 Sessions with your LAC can provide useful directions to assist with the implementation and interpretation of the BRAVE, but can also provide qualitative data on the topic of resilience to violent extremism in your research setting.

-We are also happy to advise with this process of contextualisation.
+We have provided an in-depth guide to contextualising the measure in the manual.
 Please use the contact details provided to get in touch.

 The study by Grossman et al (2020) determined that the BRAVE has good content validity (face validity and construct validity), convergent validity, and internal reliability (α) = .76.
 For more information on the psychometric properties of the measure, please see the manual.